As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Instructions

 - In a pot, bring water to boil with a pinch of salt.
-Add Israeli couscous, cover, and simmer for 8 to 10 minutes, stirring occasionally, until cooked al dente.
-Drain and set aside.
+Add Israeli couscous, cover, and lower heat to a simmer for 8 to 10 minutes, stirring occasionally, until cooked al dente.
+Drain with a fine mesh sieve and set aside.

 - In a large mixing bowl, combine cooked & drained Israeli couscous, cucumber, cherry tomatoes, green onion, marinated artichoke hearts, Castelvetrano olives, garlic, basil, balsamic vinegar, and extra virgin olive oil.
 Add salt and pepper to taste.